decidables/decidables/sites/detectable/src/fitting.md

 :::ui

-You can select how many :ui[Trials] to perform, the :ui[Duration] of the stimulus on each trial, and the proportion of dots that exhibit :ui[Coherence] when the signal is present.
-When you are ready, you can :ui[Run] the task.
-At any time, you can temporarily :ui[Pause], or permanently :ui[Reset] the task.
+You can select how many :slider[Trials] to perform, the :slider[Duration] of the stimulus on each trial, and the proportion of dots that exhibit :slider[Coherence] when the signal is present.
+When you are ready, you can :button[Run] the task.
+At any time, you can temporarily :button[Pause], or permanently :button[Reset] the task.

-Each trial will begin with a fixation, :ui[+], then a stimulus, and finally a question mark, :ui[?].
-Decide whether you think the signal is :key[Present] or :key[Absent], and during the stimulus or question mark, respond by clicking :ui[Present] to indicate a :key['Present'] response or :ui[Absent] to indicate an :key['Absent'] response.
+Each trial will begin with a fixation, :prompt[+], then a stimulus, and finally a question mark, :prompt[?].
+Decide whether you think the signal is :key[Present] or :key[Absent], and during the stimulus or question mark, respond by clicking :button[Present] to indicate a :key['Present'] response or :button[Absent] to indicate an :key['Absent'] response.

 Based on the stimulus and your response (or lack there of), you will then receive feedback indicating whether this trial resulted in a :key[Hit], :key[Miss], :key[False Alarm], :key[Correct